Sinaruse/Paillard_Antoine_A3_GR2_Validator/README.md

 ###ArrayValidator
 The ArrayValidator class provide some method for check array in different case.

-* isEmpty : Check if a boolean is true
+* isEmpty : Return true if the array is empty.
-* compare : Compare an array's length in diffirente case (<, >, <=, =>, ==)
+* comparator : Compare the array length (<,>,<=,>=,=).
-* numberElementsBetween : Compare if an array's length is between two integer (lentgh)
+* elementsBetween : Return true if the array lenght is between two integers.
-* keyExist : Check if an key exists in a specific array
+* keyExists : Return true if the searched key is in the array.
-* valueExist : Check if an value exists in a specific array
+* valueExists : Return true if the searched value is in the array.

 ####Exemple
 ```php